 #3.
 It teaches you your pups potty habits (down to his/her exact poop schedules) so you always know when and what your puppy should be doing when you take it outside to “go potty”.

-When you first start potty training, try to take your puppy or dog out every hour or so if you can.
+When you first start potty training, try to take your puppy or dog out every half hour or so if you can.
 Even if you work during the week, try to be consistent during evenings and weekends.
 If you consistently do all of the above and are still having issues with your dog going potty in the house, you might need to take your dog to a Vet to rule out a urinary tract infection (UTI).
 With a UTI a dog can’t hold the urine for long periods of time and will urinate often.
 The Vet can treat a UTI with antibiotics to clear up the infection.
 If you have old rugs or furniture that has been marked over and over by other dogs in the past try to replace those rugs or take them up and clean those areas completely.
 Even if you can’t smell your dog’s personal scent on rugs and furniture, your dog can so it is important to neutralize the scent.
 You can purchase urine neutralizer at your local pet supplies store.
-I even mope my floors with deluted urine neutralizer to make sure they are clean.
+I even mope my floors with diluted urine neutralizer to make sure they are clean.

 If your dog has an accident in the house, take the puppy outside and tell them to “go potty”.
 Try to clean up the spot in the house with a neutralizing pet spray product which will take the scent away.
 Don’t punish the dog for having an accident.
-If the puppy/dog has an accident inside the house, it is usually the fault of the owner for not taking the dog outside often enough or not knowing the body language of a dog getting ready to pee.
+If the puppy/dog has an accident inside the house, it is usually the fault of the caregiver for not taking the dog outside often enough or not knowing the body language of a dog getting ready to pee.
 If you see the deaf pup start sniffing around in the house or turning in circles then the dog is getting ready to go potty.

 I hope this information helps you with your future potty training.